brainstormforce/wp-spectra/readme.txt

 == Changelog ==

+= 1.6.1 =
+* Improvement: Post - Added an option for Content Padding on Mobile devices.
+* Improvement: Post - Added an option for padding to Read More link button.

 = 1.6.0 =
 * New: Post Masonry
 * Fix: Icon List - Gap between items not being applied on editor issue fixed.